Med-698/IBM-Data-Science---Capstone-Project-SpaceX/README.md

 Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
 Therefore, if we can determine whether the launch will be a successful one or if the launch will fail, whether the the first stage will land or not,  we can determine the cost of a launch.
 The goal of the project predict if the SpaceX can reuse the first stage by using public data and machine learning models.

 * Problems to solve:
-How payload mass, launch site, number of flights, and orbits affect first-stage landing outcome.
+How payload mass, launch site, number of flights, and orbits affect first-stage landing outcome?
-What is the rate of successful landings over time.
+What is the rate of successful landings over time?
-What is the best predictive model for successful landing.
+What is the best predictive model for successful landing?

 ## Executive Summary